SEPTEMBER 20TH - 22ND 2019

 4:00PM - Arrivals and Greetings: Guests check-in to their lodges and are greeted by their cabin hosts.
 Cabin hosts will help to acclimate everyone to the grounds, their lodge, and their individual rooms and sleeping arrangements.

-6:00PM - 8:00PM - Tasting Reception: All guests are encouraged to enjoy an offering of seasonal and local fruits, snacks, wine, beer, cider (alcoholic and non), soft drinks, tea, coffee, and hot cocoa in the Barn.
+5:00PM - 7:00PM Tasting Reception: All guests are encouraged to enjoy an offering of small bites, seasonal fare, wine, beer, cider (alcoholic and non), soft drinks, tea, coffee, and hot cocoa.
 Guests will have an opportunity to meet each other and hear a few words from us about the rest of the weekend.

 Saturday, September 21st

-TIME TBD - Dogma-free Sexuality Discussion and Workshop Darrel Ray and one of our Secular Therapists will present modern facts about human sexuality and how many religions may interfere with a healthy mentality about sex.
+3:00PM - 4:00PM - Dogma-free Sexuality Discussion and Workshop - Dr. Darrel Ray and Mackenzie Parks will present modern facts about human sexuality and how many religions may interfere with a healthy mentality about sex.
 There will be plenty of time for follow-up discussion as well as some games and activities to help facilitate comfort and open discussion.

-TIME TBD - BYOB Barbecue Dinner and Party - Meet back at the Barn for dinner, music, dancing, and fun!
+6;00PM - 10:00PM - BYOB Barbecue Dinner and Party - Meet back at the lodge for dinner, music, dancing, and fun!
 Water, tea, and lemonade will be provided with a side-splitting barbecue spread.
 Please feel free to bring any additional refreshments for your own enjoyment or to share with other adults.
 Ice and a make-your-own cocktail bar will be available.
 After dinner, stick around for music, dancing, and chatting into the night.